piyushraj27/docker-project/README.md

 ## Prerequisites :-
 * RedHat Enterprise Linux 8 , DOCKER software installed .
 ## 1. Starting DOCKER:
 * Use `#systemctl start docker`.You need to start DOCKER because it is a PRODUCT .
-So, before using it,you need to start docker services.
+So, before using it,you need to start docker services. ![MySQL server]

 ## 2. Download required docker images:
 * Pull MySQL image:
   * Use `#docker pull mysql:5.7` to download **mysql version 5.7** image to use as database server.